akheron/typera/README.md

 The callback function passed last will contain the actual route logic you're going to write.
-The function gets as an argument the `request` that will contain the results of all the decoders you passed.
+The function gets as an argument the `request` that will contain all URL captures as well as all the results of the decoders you passed.
 And what's great is that the data is correctly typed!

 In the example above, `request` will have the following inferred type, and changes to the validators will also update the type of `request`: